 In addition, the members of the management and the Executive Chairman of the Board of Directors receive a variable remuneration component (bonus).
-To determine this component, a minimum profit margin of 4%, calculated in relation to the Phoenix Mecano Group's balance-sheet equity, is first set aside, or, in the case of the CCO and COO, a minimum profit margin of 6%, calculated in relation to the net operating assets of the Industrial Components and Enclosure Systems divisions.
+To determine this component for the Executive Chairman of the Board of Directors, CEO and CFO, a minimum profit margin of 4%, calculated in relation to the Phoenix Mecano Group's balance-sheet equity, is first set aside.
+In the case of the CCO and COO, it is a minimum profit margin of 6%, calculated in relation to the net operating assets of the Industrial Components and Enclosure Systems divisions.
 This minimum profit is not taken into account in determining the bonus.
 Bonuses can only be paid if the result of the period, or, in the case of the CCO and COO, the operating result of the two aforementioned divisions, as recorded in the Phoenix Mecano Group's consolidated financial statements, exceeds this minimum amount (for shareholders).
 No bonus is paid in the event of losses.
-All management members and the Executive Chairman of the Board of Directors receive their bonus as a percentage of the respective results less the aforementioned minimum rate of return.
+All management members and the Executive Chairman of the Board of Directors receive their bonus as a percentage of the respective results (result of the period or operating result of the two aforementioned divisions) less the aforementioned minimum rate of return.
 The bonus is limited to a maximum of twice the fixed salary, or, in the case of the CCO and COO, to CHF 500 000.
-The percentage received by individual management members and the Executive Chairman of the Board of Directors is set in advance, taking into account the individual's areas of responsibility.
+The percentage received by individual management members and the Executive Chairman of the Board of Directors is set by the Board of Directors, taking into account the individual's areas of responsibility, and is regularly reviewed to ensure its adequacy.
+The percentage is not linked to budget targets.